carolinevannebo/ExamTDS200/README.md

 - scan QR code

 ### Packages
+- @babel/core 7.20.0
+- @expo/vector-icons 13.0.0
+- @react-navigation/native 6.1.9
+- @react-navigation/native-stack 6.9.17
+- babel-preset-expo 9.5.2
+- expo 49.0.21
+- expo-build-properties 0.8.3
+- expo-image-picker 14.3.2
+- expo-linear-gradient 12.5.0
+- expo-location 16.1.0
+- expo.router 2.0.0
+- firebase 10.7.1
+- react 18.2.0
+- react-native 0.72.6
+- react-native-async-storage/async-storage 1.21.0
+- react-native-gesture-handler 2.12.0
+- react-native-maps 1.8.3
+- react-native-safe-area-context 4.6.3
+- react-native-svg 14.1.0
+- react-native-svg-transformer 1.1.0
+- react-refresh 5.1.3
+- typescript 5.1.3
+- uuid 9.0.1

 ## Notes
-- The application should be run with expo go.
+- The application should be run with EXPO GO.
 During this project I've tested both expo go and development build for iOS and web.
 However, development build for iOS has not been updated and should not be considered.
 - The last 24 hours before delivery, the project reached the max quota in Firebase storage.
 Before this, uploading images worked as expected.
 I am currently unable to test this functionality again before the deadline without upgrading my plan.
 See screenshot attatchments.
 - Initially the app used expo-router, this is no longer used other than entering the app.
 Project should be restructured.